skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 One of the tools recommended for my project was [black](https://github.com/psf/black), a code formatter.
 I hope this to be a long lived project, so I process my modules to check how inconsistently I've done.

 I know that I dislike Python mostly because whitespace affects the execution of your code and I prefer to use whitespace more liberally than allowed.
-I also tend to use single quotes for constant strings as other languages I have used have better performance when using single quoted strings.
+I also tend to use single quotes for constant strings as other languages I have used have better performance when using single quotes on static strings.

 I don't like the way black treats comprehensions or how black ends the indentation on multiline expressions.
 There are a couple sections that are harder to follow being expanded by black, but otherwise I'm onboard with the changes.

 ### isort

-The final tool recommended, [isort](https://pycqa.github.io/isort/), this simply reorders the import packages sections of code files, splitting the imports into groups by category and then alphabetically. `isort` also supports `black` formatting, so it splits long lists of imports into a multiline list.
+The final tool recommended, [isort](https://pycqa.github.io/isort/), simply reorders the import packages sections of code files, splitting the imports into groups by category and then alphabetically. `isort` also supports `black` formatting, so it splits long lists of imports into a multiline list.

 ### src